flindersuni/DeepThoughtHPC-docs/docs/source/SLURM/SLURMIntro.md

     JOB ID: 504
     TASK ID: 1

-    [ande0548@hpcdev-head01 slurm]$

-Notice that the $TMP directory are different for every step in the array?
-This ensures that each job will never collide with another jos $TMP, even if they are running on the same node.
+Notice that the $TMP directories are different for every step in the array?
+This ensures that each job will never collide with another jobs $TMP, even if they are running on the same node.

-To reiterate the warning above - if you leave anything in the $TMP Directory, SLURM will delete it at the end of the job, so make sure you move any results out of the $TMP directory.
+To reiterate the warning above - if you leave anything in the $TMP or $SHM Directories, SLURM will delete it at the end of the job, so make sure you move any results out to /scratch or /home.

 ### Filename Patterns